 What is a balance transfer fee?

-Some balance transfer cards (particularly those with longer promotional periods) charge a balance transfer fee.
-This is a one-time fee that is calculated as a percentage of the debt you transfer to the new card.
-Typically the balance transfer fee is between 1% and 3%.
-For example, if you had a £2,000 debt, a 3% transfer fee would cost you £60.
-This £60 would be added to the balance and is also subject to the 0% promotional period.
+Most – but not all – balance transfer cards (particularly those with the longest promotional periods) charge a balance transfer fee.
+This is a one-time fee that’s calculated as a percentage of the debt you wish to transfer to the new card.
+Typically the balance transfer fee is between 1.5% and 3.5%.
+A minimum is usually also specified, so a card issuer might describe its balance transfer fee as “3% (minimum £5).
+So if you had a £2,000 debt to transfer, the transfer fee would cost you £60.
+If you had just a £150 debt to transfer, the fee would cost you £5.The fee is usually added to the balance and so also benefits from the 0% promotional period.

 How much money can I save with a balance transfer?